MetPX/sarracenia/doc/subscriber.rst

   accept .*/observations/swob-ml/.*

   #write all SWOBS into the current working directory
-  #BAD: THIS IS NOT AS GOOD AS THE PREVIOUS EXAMPLE .
+  #BAD: THIS IS NOT AS GOOD AS THE PREVIOUS EXAMPLE
-  #     NO subtopic MEANS EXCESSIVE NOTIFICATIONS processed.
+  #     NOT having a "subtopic" and filtering with "accept" MEANS EXCESSIVE NOTIFICATIONS are processed.
   EOT

 This configuration, from the subscriber point of view, will likely deliver